Roger Penske: Racing teams

 Penske Racing debuted in 1966 at the 24 Hours of Daytona.
-He developed one of the most successful teams in IndyCar Series and NASCAR racing.
+He developed one of the most successful teams in the IndyCar Series and NASCAR racing.
 He is the most successful team owner at the Indianapolis 500 with 20 victories.
 He is known by his nickname of "The Captain".
 Penske also served as a race strategist for his IndyCar team, most recently for driver Will Power.

 Penske won his first NASCAR Sprint Cup Championship with driver Brad Keselowski on November 18, 2012.

+In late 2014, it was announced Penske would take a 51% stake in Australian V8 Supercars team Dick Johnson Racing, forming DJR Team Penske.
+The team entered one car in 2015, initially for Marcos Ambrose, before he stepped aside to make way for Scott Pye.
+The team expanded to a second car for New Zealander Fabian Coulthard in 2016, before Pye was replaced with another Kiwi Scott McLaughlin in 2017.
+Coulthard won the combined team's first championship race at the 2017 Tyrepower Tasmania SuperSprint.
+In 2019, the team won the biggest race of the year: the Bathurst 1000.

 On September 16, 2018, driver Brad Keselowski won the South Point 400 at Las Vegas Motor Speedway, giving Penske his 500th race victory as an owner across all racing series.
 Later the same season, Joey Logano would clinch the championship at Homestead-Miami Speedway, winning Penske his second championship in the Cup series.

 Penske Corporation

 Penske is chairman of Penske Corporation, based in Bloomfield Hills, Michigan.
-Some of the company's holdings include a significant stake in publicly traded Penske Automotive Group, an international company that operates automobile dealerships in the United States, Canada, and parts of Europe; Penske Truck Leasing, a truck sales, leasing, and fleet maintenance company; Penske Motor Group which operates auto dealerships in California and Texas.
-On November 4, 2019, Penske acquired the Indianapolis Motor Speedway, a 2.5-mile course in Speedway, Indiana, the Indianapolis 500 and IndyCar from the Hulman Family for an undisclosed amount.
+Some of the company's holdings include a significant stake in publicly traded Penske Automotive Group, an international company that operates automobile dealerships in the United States, Canada, and parts of Europe; Penske Truck Leasing, a truck sales, leasing, and fleet maintenance company; and Penske Motor Group which operates auto dealerships in California and Texas.
+On November 4, 2019, Penske acquired the Indianapolis Motor Speedway, a 2.5-mile course in Speedway, Indiana known for the Indianapolis 500, and IndyCar from the Hulman family for an undisclosed amount.

 Personal life

-Penske was married to Lisa Stouffer, daughter of Gordon Stouffer, with whom he had two sons, Roger Jr. and Gregory.
+Penske was married to Lisa Stouffer, daughter of Gordon Stouffer (of the Stouffer Corporation), with whom he had two sons, Roger Jr. and Gregory.
 Gregory is vice chair of the board of Penske Automotive Group and CEO of Penske Motor Group, and Roger Jr. owns several automotive dealerships.
-Penske was later married to Kathryn Penske (née Hulbert), and the couple have three children: Jay, Mark, and Kathryn Blair.
+Penske later married Kathryn Penske (née Hulbert), and the couple have children: Greg, Jay, Roger Jr., Mark, and Kathryn.
 Jay is the owner of Penske Media Corporation.
 Roger Penske received a kidney transplant from his son Greg in 2017.

-As of October 2023, Penske's estimated net worth is $3.8 billion.
+As of May 2026, Penske's estimated net worth is $7.7 billion.